GerHobbelt/owemdjee/README.md

 - **LDCF-hash** [📁](./LDCF-hash) [🌐](https://github.com/GerHobbelt/LDCF) -- The Logarithmic Dynamic Cuckoo Filter (LDCF) is an efficient approximate membership test data structure for dynamic big data sets.
 LDCF uses a novel multi-level tree structure and reduces the worst insertion and membership testing time from O(N) to O(1), while simultaneously reducing the memory cost of DCF as the cardinality of the set increases.
 - **leptonica** [📁](../../thirdparty/leptonica) [🌐](https://github.com/GerHobbelt/leptonica)
 - **lerc** [📁](./lerc) [🌐](https://github.com/GerHobbelt/lerc) -- LERC (Limited Error Raster Compression) is an open-source image or raster format which supports rapid encoding and decoding for any pixel type (not just RGB or Byte).
 Users set the maximum compression error per pixel while encoding, so the precision of the original input image is preserved (within user defined error bounds).
+- **libaco** [📁](./libaco) [🌐](https://github.com/GerHobbelt/libaco) --  a blazing fast and lightweight C asymmetric coroutine library 💎 ⛅🚀⛅🌞 Along with the implementation of a production-ready C coroutine library, it has detailed documentation about how to implement a fastest and correct coroutine library, includes a strict mathematical proof.
+It has no more than 700 LOC but has the full functionality which you may want from a coroutine library.
+(The phrase "fastest" here means the fastest context switching implementation which complies to the Sys V ABI of Intel386 or AMD64.)
 - **libarchive** [📁](./libarchive) [🌐](https://github.com/GerHobbelt/libarchive)
+- **libassert** [📁](./libassert) [🌐](https://github.com/GerHobbelt/libassert) -- the most over-engineered and overpowered C++ assertion library.
 - **libassert** [📁](./libassert) [🌐](https://github.com/GerHobbelt/libassert) -- the most over-engineered and overpowered C++ assertion library. **Library philosophy**: Provide as much helpful diagnostic info as possible.
 - **libbf** [📁](./libbf) [🌐](https://github.com/GerHobbelt/libbf)
 - **libbloom** [📁](./libbloom) [🌐](https://github.com/GerHobbelt/bloomd) -- a high-performance C server, exposing bloom filters and operations over them.
 The rate of false positives can be tuned to meet application demands, but reducing the error rate rapidly increases the amount of memory required for the representation.
 Example: Bloom filters enable you to represent 1MM items with a false positive rate of 0.1% in 2.4MB of RAM.